Resist peer pressure

 Satan doesn't pressure unsaved people like he does Christians, because unsaved people pose no threat to him.
 But Satan will try to get a Christian to turn to drugs, alcohol, pornograpy, and so on.
 The Bible says "Resist the devil and he will flee from you."
 (James 4:7).
 So Christians can resist him.
-But if you give in to him you will lose your closeness to God, and not be as useful to Him.
+But if you give in you will lose your closeness to God, and not be as useful to Him.

-But Christians have a greater sense of right and wrong than many non-Christians do, so their values sometimes allow them to say no quickly to anything that is dishonest or wrong.
+But Christians have a greater sense of right and wrong than many non-Christians, so their values sometimes allow them to say no quickly to anything that is dishonest or wrong.
 As a Christian you always have the strongest person on your side: God is always the majority!
 When you take a stand for what's right, you are taking a stand for God, and God's side is always the winning side.
 In this sense, Christians do have it easier, because God promises never to abandon us.

 Good advice from the Bible

 Negative peer pressure is just another name for temptation.
 The Bible gives some wonderful examples of people who resisted temptation.
 The key Bible verse to memorize is James 4:7, which says to submit yourself to God, for if you resist the devil he will flee from you.